 Sustainable Travel Fair - March 2020

 We hosted a Sustainable Travel Fair across all three campuses, inviting partner organisations including Lothian Buses, Sustrans Scotland, JustEat Bikes, Home Energy Scotland and The Bike Station.
 Students and staff were invited to come along and discover alternative, more sustainable ways to travel to campus, with fun activities such as a smoothie bike and freebies.
 More than 300 people attended the events over the three days they were held.

 We encouraged staff and students to take part in the Scottish Workplace Journey Challenge, organised by Sustrans, which saw commuters swap their normal method of travel for more sustainable transport.
 Students and staff made 488 sustainable journeys and recorded 4,927 miles during the month of March.

-We took part in the Scottish Government led event to promote sustainability across the University.
-During this week we launched a 25p disposable cup charge and put on a range of activities, including a Climate Crisis talk and panel with Richard Dixon, Friends of the Earth Scotlanf Director.
-We also worked with the student sustainable society to organise a clothing swap shop and bike-powered documentary screening at student accommodation.
+As part of our 'Time for Change' campaign, we launched a 25p disposable cup charge and put on a range of activities, including a Climate Crisis talk and panel with Richard Dixon, Friends of the Earth Scotland Director.
+We also worked with students from the Edinburgh Napier Sustainable Society to organise a clothing swap shop and bike-powered documentary screening at Student Accommodation.

 The campaign won the Scottish Government Climate Week Award 2019.